nojaf/blog/content/blog/using-create-react-app-with-fable/index.md

 ### Hooks

-How do we access the `Model` and the `Dispatch` function now?
+How do we access the `Model` and `Dispatch` directly?
 The answer here lies within [React Hooks](https://reactjs.org/docs/hooks-intro.html).

 ```fsharp
 let private useModel() =